Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Optimization Algorithm

+where $H(\bm{\Theta}) = \langle\bm{\Theta}, \log \bm{\Theta} \rangle$, and $\lambda$ is the hyperparameter controlling the importance of the entropy term.
 This entropic regularizer improves the smoothness of the original problem.
-Accordingly, the entropic OT problem in~\eqref{eq: entropic wasserstein} can be solved efficiently by the Sinkhorn-scaling algorithm~\cite{cuturi2013sinkhorn}, as shown in Algorithm~\ref{alg:marginal}, whose computational complexity is $\mathcal{O}(K^2)$.
+Following existing work~\cite{cuturi2013sinkhorn,xie2021a,luo2022differentiable}, the entropic OT problem in~\eqref{eq:eot} can be solved efficiently by the Sinkhorn-scaling algorithm, whose computational complexity is $\mathcal{O}(M^2)$.
+When updating the marginals, we apply the gradient descent algorithm~\cite{frogner2015learning}, i.e.,